stephancasas/presto/README.md

 <!-- ... -->
 ```

-If no content is supplied, Snowblade will render the default content expressed between the `<slot>` tags in the component definition.
+If no content is supplied, Presto will render the default content expressed between the `<slot>` tags in the component definition.

 ### Slots and Properties